 Spain, 16th century.
 You are a powerful ship owner in search of wealth from the recently discovered Mundus Novus (New World).
 Your must charter fleets of ships to collect valuable goods and trade to form the best sets to expand your business empire and make your fortune.
 The game is played using two decks of cards: a deck of resource cards containing cards representing ten different resources, and a deck of development cards giving key special benefits.
 For 2 – 6 players, games last 45 – 60 minutes.

-FOR MORE: Buy Mundus Novus
+FOR MORE: Buy Mundus Novus on Amazon

 #02 | Slyville